pflanze/functional-perl/README.md

 ## Documentation

-### How to program functionally in Perl 5

-This needs a separate "how to" page; for now, see [howto and comparison to Scheme](docs/howto_and_comparison_to_Scheme.md).

-Also, to get a general gist of how to do functional programming on Perl, check out [Higher-Order Perl](http://hop.perl.plover.com/) by Mark Jason Dominus.
-He glosses over some issues with regards to memory retention problems, but to be fair, at the time that he wrote the book the perl interpreter wouldn't have allowed to avoid them anyway.
-Unlike him, the functional-perl project properly separates lazy evaluation from pairs (when building streams), which should be preferable for separation of concerns.
+We suggest you look through the docs roughly in the given order, but if you can't follow the presentation, skip to the intro, likewise if you're bored skip ahead to the examples and the howto/design documents.

 ### Presentation

-[These](http://functional-perl.org/london.pm-talk/) are the slides of a presentation and is a better introduction and doesn't talk about Scheme, but there's no recording and the slides may not be saying enough for understanding.
-(Todo: rewrite into a tutorial.)
+[These](http://functional-perl.org/london.pm-talk/) are the slides of an introductory presentation, but there's no recording and the slides may not be saying enough for understanding.
+(Todo: add spoken text?)

 ### Intro